Galena art festival cancels due to COVID-19 concerns

 GALENA, Ill. -- A popular art festival has joined the ever-growing list of summer events nixed due to ongoing concerns related to the COVID-19 pandemic.

 The 15th annual Market House Square Art Festival, scheduled for Aug.
-8 and 9 in Galena, has been canceled, organizers announced.
+8 and 9 in Galena, has been canceled.

 For more information, visit www.hellogalena.org or call 815-777-1448.